-This webinar introduces a model-based approach to analyze a space system's reliability, safety, and mission assurance.
-This model-based approach helps satellite manufacturers understand engineering risks during spacecraft design.
+This webinar shows how you can guarantee safety and mission assurance with a model-based process.
+This model-based approach to analyzing a space system’s reliability, safety and mission assurance helps satellite manufacturers understand engineering risks during spacecraft design.
 For example, this model can reduce the chance of space debris after the satellite launch, often caused by hard-to-detect design failures.

 Watch this webinar to learn how the digital risk twin can support objective, model-based safety analyses concurrently with the design process to ensure the appropriate visibility and traceability required by launch certification authorities.

-Traditionally, mission and safety assurance is a manual people-intensive process.
-But the model-based approach creates an automated process that allows developers and engineers to build a satellite failure model and recognize potential issues in their design before the launch.
+The model-based approach to spacecraft mission assurance creates an automated process that allows developers and engineers to build a satellite failure model and recognize potential issues in their design before the launch.

-See how this approach is effective with a testimonial from NASA Goddard Space Flight Center on using a digital risk twin to perform safety and mission assurance of a small satellite.
+See how a model-based approach is effective for ensuring satellite reliability with a testimonial from the NASA Goddard Space Flight Center on using a digital risk twin to perform safety and mission assurance of a small satellite.

 OSMA R&M Deputy Technical Fellow